US beats Germany 11-1 in junior hockey quarterfinals - WHIZ News

 The U.S. rounded out the scoring in the third period with goals from Connors, Cooley and Duke

-Luca Hauf, a member of the Edmonton Oil Kings, scored a late short-handed goal goal for Germany.
+Luca Hauf, a member of the Edmonton Oil Kings, scored a late short-handed goal for Germany.

 Both teams changed goaltenders for the third period.
 For the American, Trey Augustine finished with 14 saves and Andrew Oke had seven.
 For Germany, Nikita Quapp had 20 saves and Rihards Babulis 10.

-In Monday’s other quarterfinals, Sweden defeated rival Finland 3-2 in Moncton, while Czechia downed Switzerland 9-1 and defending-champion Canada met Slovakia in Halifax.
+In Monday’s other quarterfinals, Sweden defeated rival Finland 3-2 in Moncton, while Czechia downed Switzerland 9-1 and defending-champion Canada defeated Slovakia 4-3 in overtime.

-The other semifinal matchup will depend on the outcome of the Canada-Slovakia game.
+The Canadian victory sets up a semifinal showdown with the United States on Wednesday, while Czechia will face Sweden.

 Victor Stjernborg scored a short-handed goal with 65 seconds remaining to put Sweden over Finland.